JetBrains/kotlin-web-site/pages/docs/reference/compiler-plugins.md

 apply plugin: "kotlin-sam-with-receiver"
 ```

-Then specify the list of no-arg annotations:
+Then specify the list of SAM-with-receiver annotations:

 ```groovy
 samWithReceiver {